Correlations in the multispecies PASEP on a ring: Proof of Theorem

 \begin{thm} For $s,t \geq 1$ and $s+t\leq k$, we have

 \end{thm} \begin{rem} It is interesting to note that despite being a sum of link weights which are $q$-fractions, $\eta_{s,t}(k)$ adds up to a rational number.
-There is no dependence on $q$ and it is not trivial to see why! \end{rem} Before looking at the proof of Theorem~\ref{thm:etaPASEP}, let us first consider an example for $\Theta_{1,2}(4)$. \begin{exmp} We have $C_{1,2}(4)=3$.
-We consider below these three multiline queues from the set $\Theta_{1,2}(4)$ that begin with ($\cb$) and list out all the possible projected words along with their weights.
-According to Theorem~\ref{thm:etaPASEP},
+There is no dependence on $q$. \end{rem} Before looking at the proof of Theorem~\ref{th:etaPASEP}, let us first consider an example for $\Theta_{1,2}(4)$. \begin{exmp} We have $C_{1,2}(4)=3$.
+We consider below the three multiline queues from the set $\Theta_{1,2}(4)$ that begin with ($\cb$) and list out all the possible projected words along with their weights.
+According to Theorem~\ref{th:etaPASEP},

 Note that the words in red are the ones that begin with a $2$ and the sum of the weights of $L$MLQs in $\Theta_{1,2}(4)$ that project to such a word is $\eta_{1,2}(4)=\frac{2(1+q+q^2)}{[3]_q}=2$.